September 15, 2021

 Clogged Drains and Toilets

 Clogged drains and toilets are one of the most common plumbing issues.
-There are a lot of misconceptions spread about toilets and drains, this combined with the fact that they are two of the most frequently used plumbing systems in a home results in clogs.
+There are a lot of misconceptions spread about toilets and drains, combined with the fact that they are two of the most frequently used plumbing systems in a home resulting in clogs.
 Although some clogs can be fixed by the homeowner others require more specialized equipment used by a professional.
 Signs of a clog would be gurgling toilets, slow drains or sitting water over a drain.
 Follow these tips to help avoid clogged drains and toilets in your home.

 - Do not flush flushable wipes.

 - Do not flush anything but human waste and toilet paper throw everything else into a waste bin.

 - Routinely remove the popup stoppers in your sinks and tubs to clean and remove any debris.

 - Keep hair out of the shower drain by installing a mesh screen or a new stopper that has a built-in hair catcher.

 - Avoid putting fats, oils, and grease down the kitchen sink or garbage disposal.